RicoValdezio/RoR2-ScrapScissors/README.md

 Changelog
 ------------
-1.3.0 - Added display rules for all base survivors 1.2.0 - Modified internal math due to feedback, more configuration options 1.1.0 - Fixed the readme, changed the lore, and added a bit of configuration
+1.4.0 - Updated for full release, and added Captain display rule 1.3.0 - Added display rules for all base survivors 1.2.0 - Modified internal math due to feedback, more configuration options 1.1.0 - Fixed the readme, changed the lore, and added a bit of configuration